toni5rovic/npfl120/hw02/report.md

 The results are fairly expected - the top 3 most similar languages are Slavic languages, of which 2 are from the same group as Upper-Sorbian (Western-Slavic group).
 Their scores are the same since the number of features that are the equal is the same for all of these, it is 8.

 It's important to consider the orthography of these languages.
-Upper-Sorbian,Czech and Polish use Latin script, while Ukrainian uses Cyrillic.
+Upper-Sorbian, Czech and Polish use Latin script, while Ukrainian uses Cyrillic.

 Therefore, the experiments with using UDPipe models will be using the following languages:
 - Polish